bnediction/bonesis/gallery/simple_example1.md

 ```

 We declare that, in the wild-type, there is a configuration matching with the
-final observervation (`"marker"`) which is a fixed point reachable from the
+final observation (`"marker"`) which is a fixed point reachable from the
 initial configuration.
 Moreover, in the mutant where `C` is KO, the final configuration is no longer
 reachable.